MoyeAnthonia/holbertonschool-shell/basics/README.md

-Writing a script to run on ubuntu for holberton school shell
+0-current-working_directory: A script to show the working pathway

+1-lisit a script to Display the contents list of your current directory.